boa-dev/boa/docs/debugging.md

 # Debugging

 There are multiple ways to debug what Boa is doing.
 Or maybe you just want to know how it works under the hood.
-Or even test some javaScript.
+Or even test some JavaScript.

-The first thing i usually do is add some JS [here](../tests/js/test.js).
+One way to do so is to create a file in the root of the repository.
+For example `test.js`.
+Then execute `cargo run -- test.js` to run the file with boa.

-This file will be read if no arguments are provided.
-Then boa will begin to parse and execute that JS.
+You can also run boa interactively by simply calling `cargo run` without any arguments to start a shell to execute JS.

 These are added in order of how the code is read: